awslabs/amazon-sagemaker-workshop/README.md

 ## AWS Command Line Interface

-To complete certain workshops, you'll need the AWS Command Line Interface (CLI) and a Bash environment.
+To complete certain workshop modules, you'll need the AWS Command Line Interface (CLI) and a Bash environment.
 You'll use the AWS CLI to interface with SageMaker and other AWS services.
-At this time, only the following workshops require use of the AWS CLI:  **SageMaker Built-in Algorithms** workshop.

 For these workshops, AWS Cloud9 is used to avoid problems that can arise configuring the CLI on your machine.
 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It has the AWS CLI pre-installed so you don’t need to install files or configure your laptop to use the AWS CLI.
 For Cloud9 setup directions for these workshops, see [**Cloud9 Setup**](Cloud9).
-Do NOT attempt to use a locally installed AWS CLI during the workshops because there is insufficient time to resolve related issues.
+Do NOT attempt to use a locally installed AWS CLI during a live workshop because there is insufficient time during a live workshop to resolve related issues.

 ## Text Editor

-For any workshop that requires use of the AWS Command Line Interface (see above), you also will need a **plain text** editor for writing Bash scripts.
+For any workshop module that requires use of the AWS Command Line Interface (see above), you also will need a **plain text** editor for writing Bash scripts.
 Any editor that inserts Windows or other special characters potentially will cause scripts to fail.
 AWS Cloud9 includes a text editor.

 # License & Contributing